 As the pressures on forests continue to grow, it is imperative to better understand and measure the current economic contribution of forests, including the costs of forest degradation.
 It is equally important to assess the efficacy of current regulations and policies around forests, accompanied by an assessment of institutions and technical capacity, where needed.
-Lack of policies on payments for ecosystem services, for instance, can hinder forest management that could reduce sediment in the upper catchments of hydropower plants, or prevent communities from benefitting from such payment mechanisms.
+Lack of policies on payments for ecosystem services, for instance, can hinder beneficial forest management activities for reducing sediment in the upper catchments of hydropower plants, or prevent communities from benefitting from such payment mechanisms.
 At the same time, weak institutions and lack of technical capacity can prevent even the most progressive forest policies from supporting inclusive and sustainable economic growth.

 The objective of this activity is to inform policy dialogue and strategic engagement on forests with South Asian countries as governments move towards sustainable and inclusive economic growth.
-This programmatic approach consists of several activities:
+This programmatic approach consists of the following activities:

-· Afghanistan Natural Resource Management (NRM) Capacity Assessment: In Afghanistan, conflict and the lack of adequate governance structures and management and institutional capacity have heavily damaged the natural resource base that the majority of the population relies on, particularly in rural areas.
-This activity will identify policy, regulatory, technical and institutional capacity of key institutions involved in implementing the Natural Resource Management Strategy, with a focus on forests, forest landscapes, and rangelands.
+- Afghanistan Capacity Development for Natural Resource Management: In Afghanistan, conflict and the lack of adequate governance structures and management and institutional capacity have heavily damaged the natural resource base that the majority of the population relies on, particularly in rural areas.
+This activity will assess technical and institutional capacity of key institutions involved in implementing the Natural Resource Management Strategy, with a focus on forests, forest landscapes, and rangelands.
 Subsequently, the activity will identify critical capacity needs and provide recommendations, including with respect to stepping up access to climate finance.

-- India Forest Sector Assessment: To better understand current and emerging challenges in forest management, this activity will assess the demand and supply of forest and timber resources in the country; the economic costs of the timber trade and forest fires; the scope for forest-related agribusinesses to generate jobs.
-In addition, the activity will identify options for restoring degraded forest, sustainably managing forests, and strengthening forest monitoring and evaluation.
+- India Forest Sector Assessment: To better understand current and emerging challenges in forest management, this activity will assess the demand and supply of forest and timber resources in India, as well as the economic costs of the timber trade and forest fires, and the scope for forest-related agribusinesses to generate jobs.
+In addition, the activity will identify options for restoring degraded forests, sustainably managing forests, and strengthening forest monitoring and evaluation.

-· General Knowledge management: To disseminate the knowledge generated from the country activities, this project will share experiences and best practices among policy makers and technical experts from the region, including through workshops and study tours, and produce regional and cross-country policy briefs to inform forests investments and policy design.
+- General Knowledge Management: To disseminate the knowledge generated from the various country activities, this component will share experiences and best practices among policy makers and technical experts from the region, including through workshops and study tours, and produce regional and cross-country policy briefs to inform forests investments and policy design.